ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

 def drawHut():
     '''
-    Draw a brown hut of fixed dimensions purely composed of rectangles Use the random module to enhance your drawing by introducing irregularilities in a controlled way.
+    Draw a brown hut of fixed dimensions purely composed of rectangles Use the random module to enhance your drawing by introducing irregularilities in a controlled way
     '''